Greater South Jersey ChorusAbout Us

 An active organization that performs with pride and distinction, the chorus has had the honor of appearing at Carnegie Hall, the National Gallery of Art, the Smithsonian Institution, and Longwood Gardens.
 Other collaborations include concerts with Symphony in C and Bay Atlantic Symphony.
 GSJC is proud of its outreach programs to bring choral music to local schools in underserved areas through its relationship with the Catholic Partnership Schools of the Diocese of Camden.
 As official Artists in Residence at the Haddonfield Center and School for the Performing Arts (HCSPA) beginning in 2014, we partner with the center, which has become our rehearsal home and a frequent performance venue.
 Maximilian Esmus, Artistic Director of HCSPA, lends his talent and musical expertise as our accompanist.

-GSJC has been privileged to be under the baton of several esteemed choral conductors over its 25-year history.
+GSJC has been privileged to be under the baton of several esteemed choral conductors over its long history.
 Past artistic directors include, most notably, Dean Rishel, who led the chorus for more than 15 years; Dr. Heather Buchanan; and Dr. Jason Bishop.
 In the spring of 2016, we were delighted to welcome Dr. Christopher Thomas as our newest artistic director.
-In addition to his role at GSJC, Dr. Thomas is Director of Choral Activities and Assistant Professor of Music at Rowan University.
-We look forward to a rich and rewarding creative partnership with Dr. Thomas and are delighted to benefit from his energy, skill, and musical talents at the podium as we celebrate this special anniversary year.
+In addition to his role at GSJC, Dr. Thomas is chairperson of the Department of Music at Rowan University.
+We enjoy a rewarding, creative partnership with Dr. Thomas and are delighted to benefit from his energy, skill, and musical talents at the podium as we celebrate this special anniversary year.

 Looking back on the richness of the past and ahead to a vibrant future, the board of trustees, artistic director, and singers of Greater South Jersey Chorus excitedly anticipate more performances of great choral literature for audiences who continue to grow in appreciation and support of our music.